 In Manchester-by-the-Sea—the Massachusetts North Shore town made famous by the movie that earned Casey Affleck an Oscar—you'll find one of the world's few "singing" beaches.
 Yes, the sand here (at least the dry sand away from the water) squeaks out a tune beneath your bare feet as you shuffle along.
 There's a scientific explanation for this odd phenomenon, but it's complex: Humidity and the shape, size, and silica content of sand grains all play a role.
 Parking near the beach is tricky and expensive on peak summer days, so arrive early or consider taking a train from Boston.
 Although the musical sand gets all the hype, you'll also appreciate the clear water and rocky cliffs that bookend this half-mile beach.

 If you're interested in a beach with far more to do than sunbathing, head to America's oldest public beach.
-Established in 1896, Revere Beach in Revere, Massachusetts, is the backdrop for a variety of events including a Kite Festival in May, outdoor movies on Thursday nights in the summertime, the International Sand Sculpting Festival each July, Bocce on the Beach, and an annual Fall Festival featuring the Great Pumpkin Dash 5K.
+Established in 1896, Revere Beach in Revere, Massachusetts, is the backdrop for a variety of events including a Kite Festival in May, the International Sand Sculpting Festival each July, Bocce on the Beach, and an annual Fall Festival featuring the Great Pumpkin Dash 5K.
 Take kiteboarding lessons with New England Kite School for an exhilarating, out-of-the-ordinary day at the beach.

 The Best Hidden Beach: Bound Brook Island Beach